Storage Devices

 • Containing several punched holes that represents data

-• Cloud storage means the storage of data online in the cloud, wherein a data is stored in and accessible from multiple distributed and connected resources that comprise a cloud.
+cloud, wherein a data is stored in and accessible from multiple distributed and

 Other Example of Storage Devices